ArunShankar-T/PokeBase/README.md

 ## Getting Started

 This project is all about pokemon.
-We can browse through the list of pokemon and one can see the details of a pokemon by selection it.
+We can browse through the list of pokemons and one can see the details of a pokemon by selection it.
 There is an option to select the favorite pokemon and it will be stored on local database.
-The list of favorite pokemon will be available even there is no network connection.
+The list and details of favorite pokemons will be available even there is no network connection.

 **Note: This project was written from scratch.
 Didn't use any boilerplate code. **